FactoryTalk-Optix/SVG_Colorization/README.md

 # SVG Colorization

-How to use the SVG capabilities to change color of images in multiple ways
+How to use the SVG capabilities to change color of images in multiple ways.